CBZ-D-velop/Ansible-Role-Labocbz-Install-Kubernetes-Cluster/README.md

 An Ansible role to install and configure a Kubernetes cluster on your hosts.

+This Ansible role simplifies the installation and configuration of Kubernetes using K3S.
+It detects and installs Docker if necessary, then configures K3S to start a manager node.
+Next, it retrieves join tokens for both manager and worker nodes, and configures the K3S cluster with specified network and DNS settings.
+The role also installs Helm for managing Kubernetes packages and deploys a control stack, such as Portainer or Rancher, to facilitate cluster management.

 ## Folder structure

 By default Ansible will look in each directory within a role for a main.yml file for relevant content (also man.yml and main):